-Sometimes your child can get pneumonia straight after fighting off another infection, such as a cold or flu.
+Your child can get pneumonia straight after fighting off another infection, such as a cold or flu.

 Take your child to your GP immediately if you think they have pneumonia.

 - your child is having difficulty breathing or is breathing very rapidly

 - your child’s lips or tongue are blue